WTSA Mentorship Program

-- Participation in the Mentor Program is voluntary and the mentorship relationship is a shared responsibility of both parties.
+- Participation in the Mentorship Program is voluntary and the mentorship relationship is a shared responsibility of both parties.

 - The Mentor's role is to assist and support the Mentee in building a successful, satisfying, and sustainable career as a surgeon, with a focus on mutually agreed upon goals.
 The Mentee's role is to articulate goals and focus areas that would be useful in his or her career and personal development.

-- The WTSA Mentoring Program is intended to complement or supplement similar activities available within the Mentee's primary work setting.
-It is not intended to interfere with training and mentoring programs already available to the Mentee nor is the Mentor intended to serve as a tutor on patient specific clinical issues.
+- The WTSA Mentorship Program is intended to complement or supplement similar activities available within the Mentee's primary work setting.
+It is not intended to interfere with training and Mentorship programs already available to the Mentee nor is the Mentor intended to serve as a tutor on patient specific clinical issues.

 - The Mentor and Mentee will maintain the confidentiality of their discussions unless both agree otherwise.